 What do you think?
 Do Presidents have only one opportunity to blow it, or can you think of instances when the American people granted a mulligan to U.S. Presidents to blow it again?
 Are Americans in fact too kind to kick a corpse?
 I’m not sure I am too kind, but I’m only too happy to see this judgment of the Bush presidency rendered even before his presidency is officially over.
 Welcome to the Pantheon of failed presidencies, Your Irrelevancy!
 John Adams and James Buchanan sure are happy to see you.

-9 Responses to “Of corpse-kicking and His Irrelevancy”
+0 thoughts on “Of corpse-kicking and His Irrelevancy”

 (Oh heavens, I had forgotten Miers.
 Do Republicans have a trend for picking unqualified women for important positions…)